mono/website/_posts/2017-08-02-embeddinator-4000-for-android.md

 [![Embeddinator-4000 for Android](https://img.youtube.com/vi/ZVcrXUpCNpI/0.jpg)](https://www.youtube.com/watch?v=ZVcrXUpCNpI)

 For iOS support, you can use `objcgen.exe` included in the NuGet package.
-Additionally, you can follow the iOS [Getting Started](https://mono.github.io/Embeddinator-4000/getting-started-objc-ios.html) guide and use the previous installer package.
+Additionally, you can follow the iOS [Getting Started](https://mono.github.io/Embeddinator-4000/getting-started-objc-ios.html) guide.